 The CIT 40-hour class and CIT Advance Officer 8-hour class provide training to law enforcement on how to identify behavioral health behaviors to assist officers in linking individuals to behavioral health and substance use disorder services.
 The class provides resources that may reduce recidivism by offering referrals to address their behavioral health needs.
-During the period of July 1, 2020 to April 30, 2021, 2 CIT 40-hour classes were completed (August 2020, March 2021) and one CIT Advance Officer 8-hour classes.
+Between the period of July 1, 2021 to March 31, 2022, two CIT 40-hour classes were completed (September 2021, March 2022) and two CIT Advance Officer 8-hour classes last February 2022.

-The CIT Electronic Monitoring Program Subcommittee is a collaboration between Kern County Sheriff's Office, Bakersfield Police Department and KernBHRS to assist Co-Response Teams find solutions for participants who have behavioral health issues during their participation in the EMP program.
-The Co-response team's goal is to prevent the AB109 participants who have substance use and behavioral health disorders from recidivism to incarceration.
-The CIT EMP Subcommittee met monthly during the period of July 1, 2020 to April 30, 2021.
+The CIT Electronic Monitoring Program Subcommittee is a collaboration between KCSO, BPD and KernBHRS to assist Co-Response Teams find solutions for participants who have behavioral health issues during their participation in the EMP program.
+The Co-Response team's goal is to prevent the AB109 participants who have substance use and behavioral health disorders from recidivism to incarceration.
+The CIT EMP Subcommittee met monthly during the period of July 1, 2021 to March 31, 2022.

-The CIT High Utilizer Subcommittee is a multi-agency collaboration between the City Co-Response team, Bakersfield Police Department, KernBHRS and Mental Health Systems ACTion to develop solutions to effectively empower individuals identified as High Utilizers to use behavioral health resources instead of 911 services.
+The CIT High Utilizer Subcommittee is a multi-agency collaboration between the City Co-Response team, BPD, KernBHRS and MHS ACTion to develop solutions to effectively empower individuals identified as High Utilizers to use behavioral health resources instead of 911 services.
 The CIT High Utilizer Subcommittee aims to avert the High Utilizers from possible hospitalizations and/or incarceration.